SiliconLabs/bluetooth_applications/bluetooth_using_em4_energy_mode_in_bl_ibeacon_app/readme.md

 1. Create `Bluetooth - SoC iBeacon` example project for your radio board using Simplicity Studio 5.
 2. Open the `*.slcp` file in your project and install `Simple Button` driver.
 3. When prompted to create a component instance, create a name for the button instance in the provided field.
+We are creating btn1 button instance in this example, since EM4WU Pin is button 1 in BRD4182A.
     ![button 1 instance](./images/create-btn-instance.png)

 4. Copy and overwrite the attached `app.c` file into your project directory.